Redskin: Red as a racial identifier

 Documents from the colonial period indicate that the use of red as an identifier by Native Americans for themselves emerged in the context of Indian-European diplomacy in the southeastern region of North America, becoming common usage in the 1720s.
 Subsequently, variations of "red men" were adopted by Europeans, becoming a generic label for all Native Americans.

 Linguistic evidence indicates that, while some tribes may have used red to refer to themselves during the pre-Columbian era based upon their origin stories, the general use of the term was in response to meeting people who called themselves white and their slaves black.
 The choice of red rather than other colors may have been due to cultural associations, rather than skin color.
 Red and white were a dichotomy that had pervasive symbolic meanings in southeastern Native cultures which was less prevalent among northern tribes.
-While there was occasional use of red in Indian-European diplomacy in the northeast, it was still rare there even after it had become common in the southeast.
+While there was occasional use of red in Native American-European diplomacy in the northeast, it was still rare there even after it had become common in the southeast.
 Instead, Indian was translated into the native languages there as "men", "real people", or "original people".
 Usage in the northeast region by Europeans may have been largely limited to descriptions of tribes such as the Beothuk of Newfoundland, whose practice of painting their bodies and possessions with red ochre led Europeans to refer to them as "Red Indians".
+The personification of the Americas was staged at Whitehall Palace in December 1613 by a dancer in The Somerset Masque wearing "a skin coat the colour of the juice of mulberries, on her head large round brims of many coloured feathers, and in the midst of it a small crown".